satpalsr/sdk/docs/server.player.md

 ## Remarks

 Players are automatically created when they connect and authenticate with the game server.
 This is all handled internally.
-Player instances should never be instantiated directly.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `Player` class.